 - a) Development in which residential uses are proposed to be located along with nonresidential uses on the same site must meet both the residential and nonresidential criteria of the applicable safety zone(s).
 Additionally, the occupancy of the residential portion shall be added to that of the nonresidential portion and the total occupancy shall be evaluated with respect to the nonresidential usage intensity criteria. - 1) Except as limited by Paragraph (2) below, this mixed-use development policy is intended for dense, urban-type developments where the overall usage intensity and ambient noise levels are relatively high.
-The policy is not intended to apply to land use actions in which the residential component is isolated from the nonresidential uses of the site. - b) Where proposed development will contain a mixture of separately listed nonresidential uses, each component use must comply with the applicable criteria.
+The policy is not intended to apply to land use actions in which the residential component is isolated from the nonresidential uses of the site. - 2) Mixed-use development shall not be allowed where the residential component would be exposed to noise levels above the limits set in Policy 3.2.3. - b) Where proposed development will contain a mixture of separately listed nonresidential uses, each component use must comply with the applicable criteria.